ECONOMIC POLICY AND MARKET REGULATION

 Public and state-owned enterprises: the recent debate on privatization (8 hours)

 Market regulation and allocative efficiency: (i) price regulation, information asymmetries, competition, monopoly and anti-trust (12 hours)

 Income distribution and welfare: redistributive policies, welfare analysis and equilibrium.
-Different concepts of economic and distributive justice.
-Effects of Social security and redistributive systems.
-(10 hours)
+Different concepts of economic and distributive justice (10 hours)

 Cost-benefit analysis: evaluation of public policy projects and related technical instruments; relationships between welfare analysis and cost-benefit analysis (10 hours)

 During the lessons the issues mentioned in the study program will be discussed and presented, together with applications and examples such as specific cases of regulation in typical markets or sectors.
 Additional didactic and support material is made available through the e-learning online platform Moodle, where slides presentation used at lesson can be found, together with additional material for deepening a number of thematic issues.

 During the lessons the issues mentioned in the study program will be discussed and presented, together with